Can I Tone Hair Without Bleaching First?

 Have you ever wondered, “Can I tone my hair without bleaching it first?”
 If yes, then you are just like me!

 If you are like me, you like to keep things simple.
 I mean, do you really NEED to bleach your hair first?
-The bleaching process is time consuming.
+The bleaching process is time-consuming.
 Plus, it can damage your hair if not done correctly.

 Can you skip a step and just use toner?
 Absolutely!
+This hair guide is all about how to tone hair without bleach.

 This post may contain affiliate links.
 View the disclosure here.